ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 Let this job be scheduled and executed, and then take a look at the `lscpu.txt` file.
 You'll see that this file has been populated with the output of lscpu, and this output suggests that it has been executed on the computing node that was allocated to you.

-> If your __non-deploy__ reservation contains several nodes the given command will be executed on the first allocated node, which is called the *head node*.
+> If your __non-deploy__ reservation contains several nodes, the given command will be executed on the first allocated node, which is called the *head node*.
 > A __deploy__ reservation will have its command executed on the site's frontend.
-> When this command terminate, the reservation if over, and any remaining connexion will be closed.
+> When this command terminates, the reservation is over, and any remaining connection will be closed.
-> When no command is provided (as we did until now), a default `sleep infinty` command is started.
+> When no command is provided (as we did until now), a default `sleep infinity` command is started.
-> This command will never complete, so it ensure that the job will only terminate when the reservation's walltime has exceeded.
+> This command will never complete, so it ensures that the job will only terminate when the reservation's walltime has been exceeded.

-Instead of submitting a basic command like we did, we could submit a command launching a script of our own, and performing a whole experiment: fetching source code, building, running, extracting relevant metrics.
+Instead of submitting a basic command like we did, we could submit a command launching a script of our own and performing a whole experiment: fetching source code, building, running, extracting relevant metrics.

 #### Script execution